config0-hub/iac-ci/README.md

 ## Repository Management

-"iac-ci" follows a two-tier repository management system similar to Config0's stack-based approach:
+"iac-ci" offers flexible repository management options:

 ### 1. Repository Registration
 Each GitHub repository must be registered once with the "iac-ci" system.
 This creates: